Check out these articles

 Tickets for this event will be sold in advance, so be sure to look up the information if you wish to attend.

-On August 16, the same day as Gozan no Okuribi, a lantern floating ceremony is held to send the spirits of ancestors to the realm of the dead in lanterns.
-Below are the lantern floats held at Arashiyama and Hirosawa Pond.
-The toriigata bonfire can be seen from both locations.
+On the same day, the "Lantern Floating Ceremony" is held to send the spirits of ancestors to the Pure Land in lanterns.
+Let us introduce you to the lantern floats held at Arashiyama and Hirosawa Pond.
+From both locations, you can also see the torii-shaped Gozan-no-Okuribi (bonfires).

-Location: Arashiyama Park Nakanoshima Area (Kyoto Prefectural Arashiyama Park)
+Venue: Arashiyama Nakanoshima Park (Kyoto Prefectural Arashiyama Park)

 Summary of Gozan no Okuribi in Kyoto, Japan